silvacms/documentation/source/silva/buildout/troubleshooting.rst

   AssertionError

-You can fix it by upgrading setuptools to 0.6c9.
-If you installed it using a package provided by your system, refer to your system documentation to upgrade that package.
-If you installed it by running the ``ez_setup.py`` script, use the following command to upgrade it:
+You can fix this by upgrading setuptools to 0.6c9.
+If you installed setuptools using a package provided by your system, refer to your system documentation to upgrade the package.
+If you installed setuptools by running the ``ez_setup.py`` script, use the following command to upgrade it:

 .. code-block:: sh